QuiltMC/rfcs/rfc/0013-experimental-features.md

 This change would be welcome, as it allows to use of new features and give feedback to it before it's too late, as it allows to bypass all deprecation policies.

-But as it also makes the process of making a new feature globally available, I do expect that there will need to be simplicications in the stabilization process.
+But as it also makes the process of making a new feature globally available, I do expect that there will need to be simplifications in the stabilization process.